MattRogowski/Advanced-Private-Message-Notice/readme.txt

 Change Log:
 28/09/16 - v0.0.1 -> Initial 'beta' release.
 08/10/16 - v0.0.1 -> v1.0.0 -> Adds a reply link into the notice.
 To upgrade, deactivate, reupload ./inc/plugins/advancedpmnotice.php, activate.
+15/10/16 - v1.0.0 -> v1.0.1 -> Changes the reply button to be styled like a postbit button.
+To upgrade, deactivate, reupload ./inc/plugins/advancedpmnotice.php, activate.

 Copyright 2016 Matthew Rogowski